mustbebuilt/fetch-async-await-promises-demo/README.md

 # Demo of Fetch API REST calls
-## Backend for demo Minimal API .net6
+## Backend used is demo Minimal API .net6 available at:
 ### https://github.com/mustbebuilt/SimpleAPI